-The first museum exhibition opened in 1965 in the old Herrnhut building from 1747.
-The Museum was inaugurated at that very location on 23th of August 1966.
+The first museum exhibition opened in 1965 in the old Moravian Mission House from 1747.
+The National Museum was inaugurated in the same building on August 23rd 1966.

 The museum was subsequently moved to its current location in the 1970s after a repatriation program between the National Museum of Denmark and the Museum of Greenland had begun.

 The repatriation program, called Utimut - which means "Going back", meant that thousands of Inuit items that had been taken to Denmark by explorers, was returned to Greenland.
 This meant that the museum outgrew its original building and had to be moved to our current buildings.